nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Figure I.3.1 shows a sequence diagram of how the tag list is displayed to the user with UI components.<br>
 <img src="images/ViewTagSequenceDiagramUi.png" width="800" />

-*Figure I.3.1: View tags UI sequence diagram*
+*Figure I.3.1: View tags sequence diagram with UI components.*

 #### Design considerations
 **Aspect: Data structure for storing tags**